background grid image

 • To create cross-platform development environments for both local machines and the continuous integration level (which runs on GitHub Actions).

-• To build a simple Go web service into Docker images that can be deployed on Kubernetes (or most other container orchestration platforms).
+• To build a Go web service into Docker images that can be deployed on Kubernetes (or most other container orchestration platforms).

 • All of that is configured in the repo’s flake, which amounts to a few dozen lines.
 What Nix doesn’t do here: